diablodale/dp.kinect/README.md

 license, decompile, create derivative works from, transfer, or sell any information, software, products or services obtained from or with the use of this software.
 I reserve the right to update these terms at any time during the beta period.
 The most current version of these terms can be viewed on this same web page.
-And…relax…I will be generous as time goes forward.

 I do support creative endeavors and artists.
 I am an artist myself.
 As such, I believe that artists should be compensated for their work.
 No starving artists!
 When an artist builds on the work of